-The latter include particulate matter (MP) with a cut-off of less than 10 μm in aerodynamic diameter (PM10), fine particles less than 2.5 μm (PM2.5), and ultrafine particles less than 0.1 μm ( PM0.1).
+The latter include particulate matter (MP) with a cut-off of fewer than ten μm in aerodynamic diameter (PM10), fine particles less than 2.5 μm (PM2.5), and ultrafine particles less than 0.1 μm ( PM0.1).

-Compared to aerodynamic diameter and PM2.5, ultrafine particles have a greater total surface area and therefore a greater potential to transport toxic substances, including metals, elemental and organic carbon, among others.
+Compared to aerodynamic diameter and PM2.5, ultrafine particles have a greater total surface area and, therefore, a more significant potential to transport toxic substances, including metals, elemental and organic carbon, among others.

 Due to their small size, the ultrafine particles settle deep into the lung alveoli and can reach the bloodstream.

-Particulate matter is the type of air pollutant that causes the most numerous and serious effects on human health, due to the wide range of different toxic substances it contains.
+Particulate matter is the type of air pollutant that causes the most severe and numerous effects on human health due to the wide range of different toxic substances it contains.

 Over the past decade, a growing body of epidemiological and clinical evidence has led to increased concern about the harmful effects of air pollution on the cardiovascular system.